TTTTTTedder/ECS150_Project2/REPORT.md

   Since we found that we can not run the prime test perfectly at

   a very late time, determining whether to restructure our semaphore

   implementation is a hard task.
+Fortunately we fix this problem at the

+  last minute.

 * Understanding how to keep track of blocked threads took some time.